Your Website Is the New Storefront

 John’s assistant gingerly offers an explanation.
 “The office could use a touch of paint, and possibly a new sign.”
 John hadn’t considered the condition of the office up until this point.
 He’s done everything himself in terms of the decor.
 The office is in a professional building, however John used the local “Quick Sign” company, and it really looks like he got what he paid for.
 Instead of a steel, professionally designed sign, he chose a vinyl one which is now covered by a thick coat of mildew.
 The office conference room where John meets new recruits is devoid of any character.
 The conference table was purchased second hand and the chairs are cheap and falling apart.
 There’s no art on the walls or potted plants.
 Just an old dry erase board and a lectern.

 Does your virtual store front need a face?
-Have you asked your friends and business associates what they really think of your site?
-Have you ever had a professional give you their opinion of the site?
-It might be good idea to get some feedback on your site before embarking upon any marketing program, including a recruiting campaign with Time To Hire.
+Have you asked your friends and business associates what they really think of your business’s website?
+Have you ever had a website design professional give you their opinion of the site?
+It might be good idea to get some feedback on your website before embarking upon any marketing program, including a recruiting campaign with Time To Hire.

-When you’ve finally come to the realization that your website stinks, what do you do now?
+When you’ve finally come to the realization that your business’s website stinks, what do you do now?

-If you’re on a budget, here are some services that can help:
+If you’re on a budget, here are some business website design services that can help:

 99designs.com: You set the price, and designers around the world offer basic designs for logo or web design work.
 You chose the winner, who then goes on to finish your project.
 Prices for logos range from $50-1000 and $500-$3500+ for websites.